American Red Cross: Blood donation controversy

-ARC faced criticism from lesbian, gay, bisexual, transgender and queer (LGBTQ+) advocacy organizations for prohibiting men who have sex with men (MSM) from donating blood.
+ARC faced criticism from lesbian, gay, bisexual, transgender and queer (LGBTQ+) advocacy organizations for prohibiting men who have sex with men from donating blood.
 This policy was an FDA requirement for all blood collection companies and organizations in the United States.
 Specifically, the FDA instructs blood collection organizations to "defer for 12 months from the most recent sexual contact, a man who has had sex with another man during the past 12 months".
 Consequently, ARC was legally unable to collect blood from such men.
 In 2006, along with the AABB and America's Blood Centers, ARC petitioned the FDA to remove the requirement from blood donations, citing better screening technologies.
-As of August 2020, the American Red Cross reports on its website that its deferral of MSM from donating blood for 3 months after any sexual contact with another man is aligned with the guidance issued by the U.S. Food and Drug Administration.
+In August 2020, the American Red Cross reported on its website that its deferral of men who have sex with men from donating blood for three months after any sexual contact with another man is aligned with the newly updated guidance issued by the U.S. Food and Drug Administration.
+Then in May 2023, the FDA approved a policy to allow "monogamous gay and bi men to finally donate blood immediately" - however would take some time to fully implement across the whole United States of America.
+An automatic 3-month deferred period still continually applies to non-monogamous individuals, regardless of sexual orientation, who have anal sex.

 Hurricane Katrina controversy

 In March, 2006, investigations of allegations of fraud and theft by volunteers and contractors within ARC Katrina operations were launched by the Louisiana Attorney-General and the Federal Bureau of Investigation (FBI).
-In response, ARC increased its internal and external education of the organization's fraud and a waste hotline for confidential reporting to a third party agency.
+In response, ARC increased its internal and external education of the organization's fraud and a waste hotline for confidential reporting to a third-party agency.
 The organization also elected to implement a background check policy for all volunteers and staff, starting in 2006.

 In April 2006, an unnamed former ARC official leaked reports made by the International Committee of the Red Cross and the British Red Cross.
 Such reports are typical of a large-scale disaster relief operation involving other national Red Cross societies to solicit their input, but are usually confidential and not released to the general public.
 These particular reports were particularly critical of ARC operations in Katrina-affected regions, although the British Red Cross report strongly praised ARC volunteers for their efforts.